 “Perry Mason” main title logo animations and eight unique end title sequences

 Shine designed and animated the main title logo and eight unique end title sequences for Perry Mason.
 Each main title logo card, designed as if it were created on an animation stand in the 1930’s, was integrated into the scene using rotoscoping and 3D tracking.
 Each end title sequence was designed to specifically conclude each episode, serving as a visual punctuation as the final scene rings out.

-Thank you to the SXSW 2021 for Special Jury Recognition for the Birds of Prey and the Fantabulous Emancipation of One Harley Quinn in the Title Design category.
-Additionally, Shine was the winner of the SXSW 2021 Audience Award in Title Design.
+Thank you to SXSW for both the Special Jury Recognition and the Audience Award for the Birds of Prey and the Fantabulous Emancipation of One Harley Quinn in the Title Design category.

 Shine designed, animated and produced the main on ends title sequence and “grievance” graphics for “Birds of Prey”.
 For the title sequence, Shine created unique, hand drawn illustrations of the wild sets for a dynamic, animated reprise of the film’s climatic ending.
 For the grievances, hand drawn, character based graphics were created and animated as expressions for the villains.